Jonathan56/Jonathan56.github.io/_posts/2019-04-09-PythonPlot.md

 <script src="https://cdn.plot.ly/plotly-latest.min.js"></script>
 </head> -->

-I am organizing snippets by categories (work in progress), you can find:
+I am organizing snippets by categories, you can find:
 * [Bar graph](#bar-graph)
 * [Line graph](#line-graph)

-The only cons with offline cufflinks/plotly is the size of your Notebooks instantly bumping to about 3.3MB, which is annoying.
+The objective of this post is to provide quick notes and how to for common graphs.
+Snippets must be short, and customisable if needed.
+Plotly offer dynamic plots easily exportable and completely parametrised from a "simple" key:value format (which is quite nice compared to matplotlib).
+Cufflinks and Express are convenient to reduce the lengthy key:value format.
+One of the cons with offline cufflinks/plotly is the size of your Notebooks instantly bumping to about 3.3MB.

 ```python
 # Import Cufflinks offline